Chapter 20:

 Shion's answer came without hesitation.
 "The airport.
 It's all we've got."
 The words hung in the air like a compass needle finally settling.
 For the first time since the explosion, they had somewhere to point themselves.

-Haruka's voice scraped against the silence.
 "So we just leave?
 What about your families?
 Your parents?
 Are we really going to abandon them to die while we run away?"
+Haruka's words scraped against the silence.

-Satsuki's voice cracked through the stillness.
 "Nobody wants to abandon anyone!"
+Satsuki snapped.
 Her fingers twisted around the frayed edge of her sleeve.
 "But my mom was already sick when this started, and my father—" She swallowed hard, blinking rapidly at the sky.
 "He wouldn't even pick up my calls before phones went dead."
-Her shoulders slumped as she whispered, "Some of us don't have anyone left to save."
+Her shoulders slumped, "Some of us don't have anyone left to save."

-"My parents…" Haruto swallowed hard, Adam's apple bobbing.
+"My parents…" Haruto swallowed hard.
 "Dad was downtown when it hit.
 Fifty-third floor.
-And Mom—" His fingers twisted around his backpack strap until the knuckles went white.
+And Mom—" His fingers twisted around his backpack strap.
 "She would've stayed with her patients.
-She… she always was…" His words trailed away.
+She… she always was…"

-"That aircraft wasn't just passing through.
-Radio towers, fuel reserves.
-It means something better than dying on this stretch of road," Shion said, drawing their attention like gravity.
+"It’s better than dying on this stretch of road," Shion said, drawing their attention.

-Shigure's throat clicked when he swallowed.
-"The airport," he mumbled, as if the words cost him something.
+"The airport," Shigure mumbled, as if the words cost him something.
 "That plane means people."
 His gaze traced the scuff patterns on Haruto's sneakers, the mud caked around Satsuki's boot heels.
 "Like you said.
-It's all we've got left."
+It's all we've got."

 Amira's face remained a perfect mask, but her index finger drummed once against her leg before going still.
 "And who exactly decided the airport was our salvation?"

-Shigure's mouth opened, closed, then tightened into a hard line.
+Shigure's mouth tightened into a hard line.
 "Whatever is back there, I've seen enough of it."

 "The fire at our backs," Hayami said, her smile stretched like something that might snap, "is finally working in our favor."
 Her gaze drifted back to the empty road where she'd been counting utility poles like prayer beads.
 "The infected will follow the flames.
-We won't get a better window than this."
+We won't get another opportunity like this."

 Kurobane's jaw clenched.
 "Save your breath for walking," he said, already turning toward the road.